 Plan view showing driveway in upper left where a section of the duplex was removed for driveway The building is one-story with 1, 601 square feet.
 It has a side-gable roof and is clad in wide wood plank siding.
 Very limited areas retain original narrow siding and are visible only on some areas of the rear elevation.
 Rear additions to the building were constructed in a somewhat haphazard process and with a mix of exterior appearances.
 The rear sections of the building have flat roofs.
-The front (west) street facing facade contains three very large plate glass windows with wood frames that take up much of the area of this elevation.
-All evidence of the 1925 residential building has been removed and what was left of what had been a residential building now has a large plate glass display window.
+The street facing elevation.
+The front (west) elevation contains three very large plate glass windows with wood frames that take up much of the area of this street facing elevation.
+All evidence of the 1925 residential building now has a large plate glass display window.
 The three large plate glass windows, were installed in the 1990s and are not original.
 There is a single entry door located to the north of the southernmost window creating an asymmetrically balanced front façade.
 There is a low planter that runs along the west elevation.
 A driveway is located on the north side of the parcel leading to a paved rear parking area which also contains a storage structure and storage area.

-116 N. Catalina Avenue, rear (east) elevation and rear yard (Google Earth, c2019) Integrity Analysis of 116 N. Catalina Avenue Integrity Analysis of 116 N. Catalina Avenue Aspect of Evaluation Level of Integrity Integrity Location The building is in its original location High Design The building does not retain its original volume and massing or any features reminiscent of 1920s property types as a combined residential and commercial building.
+116 N. Catalina Avenue, rear (east) elevation and rear yard (Google Earth, c2019) Integrity Analysis of 116 N. Catalina Avenue Aspect of Integrity Evaluation Level of Integrity Location The building is in its original location High Design The building does not retain its original volume and massing or any features reminiscent of 1920s property types as a combined residential and commercial building.
 Low Setting It is not representative of a pre-1950s commercial building The setting of other buildings is high but this building in its own setting is Low Materials Most materials are not original Low Workmanship Unremarkable workmanship Low Feeling Does not communicate early 20 th Century design - three large plate glass windows, which are not representative of a 1920s era building, dominate front façade.
 Low Association The building has no significant historic associations related to its residential or commercial uses.
 Low 124 N. Catalina Avenue This vernacular commercial/industrial building was constructed in 1946 as a retail dry cleaning service for Wardrobe Cleaners with on-site cleaning facilities.
 Dry cleaning businesses have operated in the building since its construction.